schuchert/wholesaler/README.md

-# CF example app: ping-pong matching server

-This is an app to match ping-pong players with each other.
-It's currently an API only, so you have to use `curl` to interact with it.
+# CD Workshop: Wholesaler

+This application makes up part of the CD workshop infrastructure.
+This README will someday contain more information about how this application interacts with others in the workshop.

 It has an [acceptance test suite][acceptance-test] you might like to look at.

 **Note**: We highly recommend that you use the latest versions of any software required by this sample application.
 For example, make sure that you are using the most recent verion of maven.

+## Running on the workshop [Pivotal Web Services][pws]
+Gitlab is deploying the application, see `.gitlab-ci.yml`

-## Running on [Pivotal Web Services][pws]
+## Running on your own [Pivotal Web Services][pws]

 Log in.